 Meaning: Beads made from shells and used by the Algonquian tribes as money for trade at the time the first Europeans arrived in Massachusetts; usually shortened to wampum in English.

 Notes: Today's word was used widely by early settlers in New England but later it was cut into wampum and peag, which were used with the same meaning as the original.
 A similar currency of less value, called roanoke, was used by the Native Americans in Virginia.
-Roanoke today is a lovely city of about 92,000 people located in central Virginia.
+Roanoke today is a lovely city located in central Virginia.

 In Play: It is difficult to believe that the first settlers in the North American colonies used the monetary system of the Native Americans.
-Since they traded so much with Native Americans, and initially had no means of securing printed money, Article 154 of the General Laws of Massachusetts of 1643 reads as follows: "Wampampeag shall pass currant in the payment of Debts, to the payment of forty shillings, the white at eight a penny, the black at four, so as they be entire without breaches or deforming spots."
+The early colonists traded a lot with Native Americans, but initially had no means of securing printed money.
+So article 154 of the General Laws of Massachusetts of 1643 reads as follows: "Wampampeag shall pass currant [sic] in the payment of Debts, to the payment of forty shillings, the white at eight a penny, the black at four, so as they be entire without breaches or deforming spots."

 Word History: Wampumpeag came from one of the Algonquian languages, probably Abnaki.
-The original was probably *wampampiak "white beads".
+The original was probably wampampiak "white beads".
 This supposition is based on the existence of related words such as Abnaki wambambiar "string of beads" and Delaware wapapi "white wampum".
-The word is a compound of two elements, *wamp- "white", *ampi "bead", and the Algonquin plural ending -ag.
+The word is a compound of two elements, wamp- "white" + *ampi "bead" + the Algonquin plural ending -ag.
 The division of the word into wampum and peag resulted from Europeans misanalyzing the compound under the influence of English syllable structure.